tjx666/eslint-plugin-extendscript-plus/docs/rules/no-let.md

-# ExtendScript ECMAScript3 doesn't support let/const
+# ExtendScript doesn't support let

 ✅ This rule is part of the recommended config.